(Note: This article is for Bitcoin beginners.)

 A valid Bitcoin address is necessary because if you get this wrong, your bitcoins will be lost.

-If you send bitcoins to an invalid address, the bitcoins will be lost in the cyberspace or will remain with the sender.
+If you send bitcoins to an invalid address, the bitcoins will be lost in cyberspace or will remain with the sender.

-Another way in which you can get scammed is when you are using a paper wallet-based Bitcoin address which you have received from someone.
+Another way in which you can get scammed is when you are using a paper wallet-based Bitcoin address that you have received from someone.
 In this case, let’s assume the person who has given you this Bitcoin address is an attacker and he has already kept a copy of the private keys associated with that address.

 And now you haven’t done a sweep of your paper wallet and are using the same address to receive your bitcoins.
 In this case, the attacker can take away all your coins once you have received coins on the address because he has a copy of the paper wallet private keys which are still valid because you haven’t swept.